ancient-military-history

 Battlefield Roles and Specialization

-Within the cohort, centuries could be assigned specialized functions.
-The centuria prior (front century) and centuria posterior (rear century) had different places in battle formation.
-In the legion’s three-line formation (often still used even with cohorts), some cohorts formed the first line, others the second and third as reserves.
-The first cohort, being elite, was often held back to exploit breakthroughs or to reinforce a wavering line.
-These assignments were codified in the designations: a cohort’s number (I, II, III…) indicated its seniority and battlefield position.
-The lower-numbered cohorts were considered more prestigious and often suffered higher casualties because they were placed in the most dangerous positions.
+Within the cohort, centuries could be assigned specialized functions based on their position and the centurion’s experience.
+The centuria prior (front century) and centuria posterior (rear century) had different positions in battle formation: the prior held the front line of the cohort, while the posterior provided depth and support.
+In the legion’s traditional three-line formation – still employed even with cohorts – some cohorts formed the first line (the most dangerous position), others the second and third as reserves.
+The first cohort, being elite, was often held back to exploit breakthroughs or to reinforce a wavering line, its double strength giving it exceptional staying power.

 Symbolic and Prestige Value